s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/onemath-rng-ars5.rst

         .. rubric:: Input Parameters

         queue
-            Valid sycl::queue object, calls of the :ref:`oneapi::mkl::rng::generate()<onemkl_rng_generate>` routine submits kernels in this queue to obtain random numbers from a given engine.
+            Valid sycl::queue object, calls of the :ref:`oneapi::mkl::rng::generate()<onemath_rng_generate>` routine submits kernels in this queue to obtain random numbers from a given engine.

         seed
             The initial conditions of the generator state, assume :math:`k = seed, c = 0`, where :math:`k` is 128-bit key, :math:`c` is 128-bit counter.